-If you’ve been considering a holiday to sunny Spain to enjoy some of the country’s beautiful Mediterranean coastline, then you’ve probably thought about Costa Blanca and the Costa del Sol.
+If you’ve been considering a vacation to sunny Spain to enjoy some of the country’s beautiful Mediterranean coastline, then you’ve probably thought about the best of Costa Brava and the Costa del Sol.

 And while both have plenty of charm, it’s the Costa Brava further to the north that offers the finest mix of unspoiled sun and style.
 To further convince you, we take a look at the best of Costa Brava.

 Located on the Catalan coast, the Costa Brava has conspicuously less development than it’s fellow Costas, and you’ll likely find it cheaper too.
 That doesn’t mean the area lacks things to do.

 In fact, this should be your first choice if you want something beyond the package vacation vibe found in Malaga or Benidorm.

 Stretching from the town of Blanes to the French border in the north, the Costa Brava packs a lot into its compact size.
 To help convince you to go on your own adventure to the Costa Brava, here are some of the top places to visit.

 Boasting some of the clearest waters anywhere in the western Mediterranean, the small town of Tamariu offers some quintessential Costa Brava beauty.
 Framed by a pine-covered backdrop, the gently scalloped bay makes for a sedate seaside spot.